 One Time Financial Events: Sometimes there is an inflow of money into a family’s coffers that is out of the ordinary.
 There may be an inheritance, sale of stocks, a one-time salary bonus, or the sale of a home or property that nets a substantial gain.
 When this occurs during the year under consideration for financial aid, it can present a skewed vision of the family’s finances.
 Explain to the financial aid office any unusual increases in income that will not be replicated in the following years.

 Caring for Other Family Members: In today’s mixed society, we often take on financial and social responsibility for members of our extended family.
-If your family is caring for an aged parent, or a relative with physical or mental disabilities, it can add up to a lot of out-of-pocket expenses.
+If your family is caring for an aged parent or a relative who needs assistance, it can add up to a lot of out-of-pocket expenses.
 This may not show up on your reported income figures, but it does impact your ability to fully cover college costs.

 Natural Disasters: We frequently see reports of natural disasters on the news, and wonder how those families manage to rebuild their lives.
 If it happens to you, you may be overwhelmed by dealing with insurance companies, replacing lost belongings, and even finding a new place to live.
 Expenses may even increase as you live in temporary housing while still paying a mortgage on your destroyed property.

 Family Education Costs: It matters how many students are in college, and even if younger siblings attend a private elementary or secondary school.
 There may also be cause for an appeal if a parent goes back to school, or is still repaying student loans of their own.

 You can have an initial conversation via phone with the school's financial aid office, but always be prepared to back up your request in writing.
 Be aware that you will need to supply plenty of documentation, so get that paperwork together now.